pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 _The Monster I Am Today_ (TriQuarterly Books, Northwestern University Press) is probably the most evocative story I've read about falling in love with singing.
 It's really a combination of biography— Leontyne, of course — and autobiography — Kevin Simmonds, the writer, composer, and singer.
 Within those stories are other stories, like about "acousmatic blackness" — or having a vocal timbre that's associated with being Black — and about being a young Black singer who is gay and not yet out, attending an American music school with a dream to sing like Price.

 _Monster_ finds nostalgia in the whiffs of choir life, music-nerd jokes ("Leontyne "Pree-chay"), that first great music teacher, even that first pretty horrible music teacher.
 A lot of the book is familiar, particularly that thing about being able to pinpoint the exact start of one's obsession with a singer.
-(There's a lot of history, for example, between me and this clip.)
 Simmonds is thorough with his adoration of Leontyne Price, even devoting a poem to the three-minute ovation Price received after "O Patria Mia" at the Met in 1985.

 <figure data-type="image">{{% md %}}